About The Work

-After competing a four-year enlistment in the U.S. Navy, Patrick began working as a personal trainer while pursuing an undergraduate degree in kinesiology at the University of Illinois, then a master of public health at the University of Minnesota School of Public Health, and finally a master of arts at the University of North Carolina School of Journalism and Mass Communication.
+After four years in the U.S. Navy, Patrick began working as a personal trainer while pursuing an undergraduate degree in kinesiology at the University of Illinois, then a master of public health at the University of Minnesota School of Public Health, and finally a master of arts at the University of North Carolina School of Journalism and Mass Communication.

 His focus on public health brought him to the Yale Rudd Center for Food Policy & Obesity where he acted as a communications manager until the research center moved to UConn in 2014.
 After leaving the Rudd Center Patrick worked as a freelance health and science writer and digital producer in Minneapolis before moving to Washington, D.C. for a writing, editing and multimedia production position for the ocean conservation organization Oceana.

-He is also a contributor to The Daily Beast’s weekend series “The Cult of Fitness.”
+He was also a contributor to The Daily Beast’s weekend series “The Cult of Fitness.”

 In 2014, Patrick co-founded NewBodyEthic.org, a project aimed at reforming the health and fitness industry to make it more inclusive, responsible and effective, by bringing together professionals who are dedicated to providing evidence-based, hype free health advice to consumers.